Category: soil

 Deadly Lightning, Beware | Climate Change

-Washington (ONGC) Analysis | August 22, 2022 by author and climate journalist Noreen Wise; Updated from original article, July 13, 2021
+Washington (CAR) Analysis | August 22, 2022 by Climate Journalist Noreen Wise; Updated from original article, July 13, 2021; Image Credit: AdobeStock

 Climate change is impacting everything about our weather, down to the small details.
 From the heat of a forest fire, to the strength of a hurricane, the amount of moisture in clouds, and the force of rain microbursts, down to the size and intensity of a lightning strike.